 256 56 Helsingborg

-We recommend all our US customers to try and buy barrels via Melanie Wong in Los Angeles.
-There is a link to Melanie Wong under “Contact info” at the bottom of this web page.
+We recommend all our US customers to try and buy barrels via RDG Woodwinds in Los Angeles, see contact info under Aidoni Resellers, further down on this page.

 We prefer contact via mail but you are also welcome to give us a call.